Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 .. warning::
-    Editing a model configuration can be complicated and might have negative effects on quantized accuracy or even model graph.
-This should be reserved to users deeply familiar with QuantizeML concepts.
+    Editing a model configuration can be complicated and might have negative effects on quantized accuracy or even the model graph.
+This should be reserved for users deeply familiar with QuantizeML concepts.

 .. note:: This is only available for TF-Keras models.